Local sensitivity-preserving random data down-sampling for experimental design

-\paragraph{Effect on the square loss function.} The sensitivity of the data \gls{wrt} the parameter is reflected, for example, in the strong convexity of the quadratic cost function $\C(p) = \| y(\cdot)-\F(\cdot,p)\|^2_{L^2(\Omega, \mu)}$, whose minimization serves as a commonly used inversion technique.
-In what follows, we visualize the landscape of this cost function across the parameter space for different experimental designs, in order to assess the impact of our sampling strategy on data sensitivity and the difficulty of the full nonlinear inversion problem.
+The sensitivity of the data \gls{wrt} the parameter can also be observed by the strong convexity of the quadratic cost function $\C(p) = \| y(\cdot)-\F(\cdot,p)\|^2_{2}$.
+In what follows, we visualize the landscape of this cost function across the parameter space for different experimental designs, in order to assess the impact of our sampling strategy on data sensitivity and the difficulty of the full{y} nonlinear inversion problem.